 - Click “Check Application”

-As you can see my shown “Approved” below but other messages you might see are:
+As you can see, mine show “Approved” below but other messages you might see are:

 - In Progress